Luis8492/CalmTube/README.md

 **Respectful, distraction-free watching.**
 YouTube keeps its ads.
 You keep your calm.
 The extension detects ad segments, mutes them, and hides the video element until the ad ends.

 ## ✦ Features

 - **Automatic ad detection** – Listens to player state changes and instantly knows when an ad starts.
 - **Ad hiding** – Temporarily removes the ad video element so you aren’t distracted by motion.
 - **Ad muting** – Cuts the sound while the ad runs.
 - **Automatic restoration** – Brings back the original picture and volume the moment content resumes.

+## ✦ Updates

+- Removed the experimental skip-button search and auto-click logic so the extension now focuses entirely on muting and hiding ads.

 ## ✦ Roadmap